A not-for-profit organisation, ResponsibleSteel™ is the industry’s first global multi-stakeholder standard and certification initiative.

 Creating a new certification framework will be of direct benefit to producers already maintaining high standards and bring benefits industry-wide, by encouraging those who could operate more responsibly to raise their game.

 Steel production has a major environmental, social and economic impact, both positive and negative.
 And meeting local legal obligations governing the processes involved is not enough to meet the demands of customers, stakeholders and society on a global scale.

 Good for producers, people and the environment, such assurances can offer a business advantage in a market that is subject to increased scrutiny.

 Identify the best standard that works for all

 Provide a clear commercial advantage

-ResponsibleSteel™ works in partnership with IMRA (The Initiative for Responsible Mining Assurance), to fully assure purchasers that all iron and steel is responsibly sourced throughout their supply chains.
+ResponsibleSteel™ is working in partnership with IRMA (The Initiative for Responsible Mining Assurance), as well as other standards initiatives in the mining sector, to assure purchasers that all iron and steel is responsibly sourced throughout their supply chains.

 Committed to multi-stakeholder leadership and shared value, ReponsibleSteel™ will develop partnerships whenever this adds value and helps to realise our mission.